erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 In spacecraft this relationship is highly critical as the torque of a motor is strongly linked to its weight.
 As a terrestrial application we have more flexibility regarding weight.
-Furthermore as discussed previously unlike space applications in our case the baserate is (apart from part rotation) not what we desire to produce with the CMG.
+Furthermore, unlike space applications in our case the baserate is (apart from part rotation) not the desired output of the CMGs.
 Instead the baserate originates from the oscillatory nature of the crane as a pendulum.
-The relevance of this difference can be intuitively grasped once one tries to size a CMG to match the requirements of dampening and process compensation in addition to the more spacecraft like requirement of rotation.
+The relevance of this difference will be discussed in the following section.

 The parameters, system characteristics and requirements create connected graph.
 To make sizing easier we can place all equations involved in a spreadsheet (see @Fig:cmg-sizing).